NoroffFEU/first-year-cross-course-assignment-brief-three/README.md

 # GameHub
 ![GameHub logo](https://raw.githubusercontent.com/NoroffFEU/first-year-cross-course-assignment-brief-three/master/GameHub_Logo.png)

 GameHub is an online shop where users can purchase computer games.
-Games could either be used games, they could be brand new games or a user could pre-order games.
+This gaming marketplace lets you buy tons of video games online for any device.

 GameHub is a competitively priced website with a huge range of games.